ehn-dcc-development/.github/profile/README.md

 Welcome to the EU DCC on Github!

+⚠️⚠️⚠️ IMPORTANT UPDATE ⚠️⚠️⚠️

-⚠️⚠️⚠️ On 1st July 2023 the EU-DCC Regulation will expire.
+On 1st July 2023 the EU-DCC Regulation will expire.
 The EU gateway will be decomissioned.
 The underlying PKI technology has applications outside of verifiable credentials and the stewardship has thus been passed to the WHO.
-Read the press release on the [WHO's website](https://www.who.int/news/item/05-06-2023-the-european-commission-and-who-launch-landmark-digital-health-initiative-to-strengthen-global-health-security). ⚠️⚠️⚠️
+Read the press release on the [WHO's website](https://www.who.int/news/item/05-06-2023-the-european-commission-and-who-launch-landmark-digital-health-initiative-to-strengthen-global-health-security).

 🌊 Check out our new [landing page](https://ehn-dcc-development.github.io/eu-dcc-site)!